1Strategy/cloud-custodian-demo/README.md

 Policies:

-#### ec2-tag-instances
+#### ec2-tag-instances-with-custodian-tag

-This tags instances with `Custodian: true` as they enter the running state.
+This tags instances with `Custodian: true` as they enter the running state, to signify that the resource is being managed by Cloud Custodian.
 All other policies are applied to resources with this tag.
 If a resource is not intended to be managed by Custodian policies, the tag can be removed.

+#### ec2-notify-on-no-cost-center-tag

+Let's say that you want to have all instances tagged with a `CostCenter` tag.
+However, people are people, which means they'll forget to add tags.
+Every day, this will find instances that don't have these tags, and send emails to the owners of these resources.
+(This assumes that instances have an OwnerContact tag that contains an email address for the person who created it.)

 ### <a id="security_general"></a>Security remediations - general resources